Why Michelin Is Finally Coming to Philadelphia (and Boston Too)

 The stars now shine brighter because they reflect more kinds of brilliance.

-Some locals will roll their eyes and say, “We’ve known all along.”
+Some locals will roll their eyes and say, “we’ve known all along.”

-Michelin is coming because Philly’s greatness couldn’t be ignored any longer.
+Philly isn’t becoming great because Michelin said so, Michelin is coming because Philly’s greatness couldn’t be ignored any longer.

 The Soul of a Star